solidusio/solidus_paypal_commerce_platform/README.md

 A) Turn off cart and product page checkout - configurable on the admin payment method page for PayPal Commerce Platform.
 -OR-
-B) Collect the users phone number seperately
+B) Collect the users phone number separately

 and then override the `Spree::Address` method `require_phone?` to return `true`.